gregorej/vala-intellij-plugin/README.md

 Still under constructor, not even Alpha yet.

-I would apprieciate any help on that.
+I would appreciate any help on that.

 About language itself: https://wiki.gnome.org/Projects/Vala